 - a.
-Each employee shall be in the building at 8:30 a.m. - b.
-The teacher shall be in his/her respective classroom five (5) minutes before his/her first student responsibility at the beginning of the school day and be at his/her place of assignment at the beginning of the p.m. session.
+For the purposes of this agreement, an elementary school is defined as a pre-K, K-5, K-6, K-7, or K-8 building. - b.
+The teacher shall be in his/her building 15 minutes before, and respective classroom five (5) minutes before, his/her first student responsibility at the beginning of the school day and be at his/her place of assignment at the beginning of the p.m. session.
 The teacher shall remain on duty after student dismissal to insure appropriate professional responsibilities (including provisions for the safe departure of students) are fulfilled.
 In common practice, this requires remaining at school approximately fifteen (15) minutes after the last student responsibility. - c.
-School hours for elementary students shall be as follows: - 9:00 a.m.- 11:45 a.m. and 12:25 p.m.- 3:10 p.m. - d.
-School hours may vary according to transportation schedules.
-However, in no event shall the total time be greater than in c. above.
+School hours for elementary students shall be as follows:

+FULL DAYS: 9:00 A.M. - 12:06 A.M.
+AND 12:46 P.M. - 3:51 P.M.